|Type||Chaos Archon (Water)|

 In 1011 HE, the Abâthigûr Empire fell.
 The Hydrocur, second rank citizens of the empire, became the masters of an empire spanning Necrocrypt, southwest across the Bucaaneer Archipelago and into the Karnegmoth region.
-Under the Durkoth, they never sat in meetings of the civil governments, so when their masters suddenly disappeared in the Durkoth Descent, things went bad rather quickly.
+Under the Durkoth, they never sat in meetings of the civil governments, so when their masters suddenly disappeared in the Durkoth Descent (995 HE - 1355 HE), things went bad rather quickly.
 On Necrocrypt, the heart of the empire, the Sussgurd rose up in a series of revolts.
 They took to the jungles and highlands of Gathrot and its sister islands, using guerrilla tactics against their new masters.
 In the fourth year of the Sussgurd-Necrocrypt Rebellion, the Hydrocur corralled the rebels towards Maphas-Kas.
 In this area, particularly at the Cinnuru Mine, the rebels fell prey to powerful undead, necromantic traps and other baleful influences left behind by Molakh-Búle.
 Many became undead and turned on the living and either slaughtered them or turned them into undead.
 For the rest of the civil war, they were a threat to both sides.

-In 1019 HE, most of the Hydrocur boarded their watery ships and travelled to the northern bays of Izagunbar.
+In 1019 HE, most of the Hydrocur boarded their watery ships and traveled to the northern bays of Izagunbar.
 Before they left, some enterprising Hydrocur raided Barâb-Tarban.
 In this Mularûn prison lab, they took tomes and other things left behind with the Durkoth Descent.
 They planned to use this knowledge of their former masters to replenish their stock of minions.

 In the deeps of Ginnoth, roughly 1800 miles from Necrocrypt, they founded the settlement Bue'kaa.
 With little opposition, they took control of the nearby bays, islands and coastal tracts.
 They raided the mainland, capturing humanoids and other creatures.
 They experimented on these captives, the goal to create soldiers that would help them reclaim Abâthigûr's former holdings in the Karnegmoth region.
 Perhaps the most useful book in these experiments of Creation was the ancient tome Maurgîn-Hîr.
 With this tome, and after nearly three centuries of experimentation, Bue'kaa's scientists created the Elderaunt race.